sammck/tp-hub/README.md

 ### Duck DNS
 If you do not already have a DDNS solution, this project includes a simple docker-compose stack that will run a DDNS agent for
 [Duck DNS](https://www.duckdns.org/).
 Duck DNS is a completely free, reliable and reputable DDNS service hosted on AWS.
-Deatails on how to deploy the Duck DNS agent for tp-hub are provided [here](stacks/duckdns).
+Details on how to deploy the Duck DNS agent for tp-hub are provided [here](stacks/duckdns).

 ### Networks without port forwarding